LIT-Protocol/docs/docs/SDK/Explanation/authentication/overview.md

 # Overview

-With Lit Protocol, you can enable your users to seamlessly and securely interact with the open web without worrying about their private keys.
-The Lit SDK makes it easy to build intuitive authentication flows and generate and present signatures to Lit nodes.

-Currently, authenticating against Lit nodes can be done in two ways:
+To interact with the nodes in the Lit Network, you will need to generate and present signatures.
+Currently, there are two ways to do this:

 ## Obtain an `AuthSig`

-An auth signature, also referred to as `AuthSig`, is a signature that proves you own a particular public key.
-An `AuthSig` can be created using any of the currently supported authentication methods:
+A wallet signature, also referred to as `AuthSig`, is a signature that proves you own a particular public key.
+Learn more about wallet signatures [here](/SDK/Explanation/authentication/authSig).

-- Externally-Owned Account
-- Smart Contract
-- Social Login (e.g, Google, Discord)
-- WebAuthn

-## Generate `SessionSigs`
+## Generate `SessionSigs` (Recommended)

-Once you have obtained an `AuthSig`, you can use it to generate session signatures (`SessionSigs`), which are signatures that are scoped to specific capabilities and resources.
+Session signatures, or `SessionSigs`, are signatures that are scoped to specific capabilities and resources.
 For example, you can set up `SessionSigs` to permit only the encryption and decryption of data during a particular time frame.

 `SessionSigs` are designed to be ephemeral and limited in scope, allowing for fine-grained control and enabling secure, seamless interactions with any platform integrating Lit.
+Get started with `SessionSigs` [here](/SDK/Explanation/authentication/sessionSigs).

 :::note